SyedAhm4d/Web_Minimalistic_Todo_List/README.md

 ## Technologies & Dependencies

 - Python (version 3.x)
-- A web framework (if used — e.g., Flask) – verify your `main.py` implementation.
+- A web framework 'Flask'
 - HTML templates (in `templates/` directory)
 - Standard libraries and minimal third-party packages to keep it simple.